St. Pete leaders reverse course, delaying decision on Tropicana Field roof fix

 Supporters of the move, though, argue that Steinbrenner Field holds more spectators, thus generating more revenue, compared to smaller minor league ballparks in Pinellas County.

 The Rays' lease at Tropicana Field runs through 2027, but Hurricane Milton caused serious damage to the stadium in October, rendering it unplayable.
-An assessment showed that it will cost at least $55 million for the Trop to be ready for the 2026 season.
+An assessment showed that it would cost at least $55 million for the Trop to be ready for the 2026 season.

 Destruction inside Tropicana Field after Hurricane Milton.